embergershared/share-as-you-go/azure/servicebus/securedsb/SecureSBClient/README.md

 	- Deployment: Disable Continuous deployment
 	- Networking:
 		- Enable network injection: ON
-		- VNet integration.
-VNet has to be in the same region
+		- VNet integration (VNet has to be in the same region)
 		- Inbound access / Enable private endpoints: OFF
 		- Outbound access / Enable VNet integration: ON / Outbound subnet: set to a subnet
 	- Set App Service Identity / System assigned to ON